ouktlab/asr-ja_evalkit/README.md

 - CER of normalized text using fugashi (objective processing)
 - CER of normalized text using rules + fugashi (rules may be subjective)

-Data set used for evaluation examples are:
+Data set used for evaluation examples are as follows:
 - [SPREDS-D1](https://ast-astrec.nict.go.jp/release/SPREDS-D1/) (NICT ASTREC.
 License - CC BY 4.0)
    - dialogue speech (human-human)
    - many fillers are included